-Risks for adolescent and adult trespassers on the landfill in the Current and Reasonably Anticipated Future Exposure Scenario are greater than the USEPA target level.
+Risks for adolescent and adult trespassers on the privately-owned portion of the landfill in the Current and Reasonably Anticipated Future Exposure Scenario are greater than the USEPA target level.
 In addition, risks for landscapers in Landscaper Area 1 are slightly above the USEPA target level; however, the use of the property by landscapers will cease upon completion of the selected remedial alternative.

 Because future use at the Site is not anticipated to include residential development, risks associated with the Future On-Site Residential Development Exposure Scenario in the BHHRA were not considered in this analysis.

 As indicated above, COCs are generally not found in soil samples collected off the landfill.
 The exception is lead, which is found in several wetlands soil and sediment samples west of the landfill, in the Surface Debris Area and between the Surface Debris Area and Loantaka Brook.
 Although lead concentrations exceed its NRDCSRS, no unacceptable risks were found related to lead in this area in either the BHHRA Current or Reasonably Anticipated Future Use Scenario, or in the BERA.
 The lead concentrations are below the calculated ARS, except for soil samples collected at locations POI-9 and POI-14.

-4.2.2 Groundwater
+4.3.2 Contaminated Soil Evaluation Based on Risk-Based Remediation

+Based on evaluation of the soil COCs and associated human health risk assessment findings, non-dioxin-like PCBs were determined to be the primary risk driver at the Site and the only risk driver for human health for the trespasser scenario.
+An evaluation of the PCB data was performed using statistical analysis to identify which area(s) of the Site required remediation to reduce the overall risk at the Site to acceptable levels.
+The analysis identified that the Selected Area, an approximately 25-acre area on the northern portion of the Site, requires remediation.
+The analysis and its conclusions are discussed in detail in Appendix B.

+A separate analysis was conducted to verify that the remedial options evaluated in the FS also reduced the low potential risk identified in the BERA for ecological receptors.
+The analysis evaluated reduction of risks from PCBs, metals, and other COPECs to vermivorous birds and mammals relative to the results presented in the BERA.
+A combination of quantitative and qualitative approaches was used to evaluate residual ecological risk.
+For the quantitative evaluation, residual risk was calculated using predicted post-remedy exposure point concentrations (EPCs) along with exposure and toxicity assumptions presented in the BERA (Integral 2016).
+Residual risks were compared to baseline risks to determine risk reduction (as reflected in a decrease in the calculated HQ of the alternatives).
+For the qualitative evaluation, residual risk under these alternatives was evaluated in the context of the uncertainty in the exposure calculations (e.g., conservative plant uptake factors) and toxicity benchmarks (e.g., comparison of toxicity reference value [TRV] used for risk calculations relative to range of effect levels), observations of the ecological conditions at the Site, and reference area conditions.
+The results of the analysis are discussed for the alternatives in Section 6.
+A complete description of the methods, results, supporting data, and conclusions are discussed in detail in Appendix C.

+4.4 Groundwater Preliminary Remediation Goals and ARARs